maurolepore/slides/README.md

 - [Why and how to use git(Hub) - my opinion](https://github.com/maurolepore/slides/edit/master/git_and_gitHub.Rmd)

-Feel free to use and propose edits to this slides.
+The slides are published at http://rpubs.com/maurolepore and can be edited following each of the links above.
+Feel free to use and to propose edits to this material.